identity-fraud/10CT2-Task-1/PROJECT_DOCUMENTATION.md

 "there is too much space on the right so you should add more adaptive immune cells."

 "your website should have like lines to divide the sections, and make it more usable by adding information when you click the images or something.

+Clearly the removal of javascript made the website appear less informational and while this is only my second sprint I realised I need to focus and creating one instead of pushing it for later.
+I also decided in my next sprint I am adding border lines and seperator lines between the adaptive and innate immune systems as suggested and probably center the images as well to stop people complaining about the waste of space on the right.

 ### Sprint 3 (current site)

 [prototype-3](site/index.html)